The Road Less Travelled: Being a Dad with Cystic Fibrosis

 I don’t hide my illness from my son

-I was always inclusive with Felix about my CF. I didn't hide my illness from him and he has always seen me go through my CF treatment regimen and has heard me coughing.
+I was always inclusive with Felix about my CF. I didn't hide my illness from him; he has always seen me go through my CF treatment regimen and heard me coughing.

 As he's gotten older, we’ve chatted about my health, and I know he's concerned about not always having me around.
 He's also super proud of my published memoir, "How Have I Cheated Death?”
 (2014), which he’s taken to school to show his teachers and friends.
 I even presented at his primary school about creative writing and becoming an author.